carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 * The wiring is so simple that I didn't bother with a schematic.
 I just referred to the table above, wiring point-to-point from the Pin column on the Pico to the MicroSD 0 column on the Transflash.
 * Card Detect is optional.
 Some SD card sockets have no provision for it.
-Even if it is provided by the hardware, you might not care about it if you intend to leave the card in all the time, so you can skip it and save an I/O pin.
+Even if it is provided by the hardware, if you have no requirement for it you can skip it and save a Pico I/O pin.
 * You can choose to use either or both of the Pico's SPIs.
 * Wires should be kept short and direct.
 SPI operates at HF radio frequencies.